artifactz/spac0r/README.md

 # spac0r

-This is an awesome space sh00ta w/ huge loadz of special eff3cts and fun. yep.
+This is an awesome space sh00ta w/ huge loadz of special eff3ctz and fun.

 usingz:
 - python